DuongJs/manga/README.md

 - `thinkingBudget: 0` - Disables extended thinking mode for faster responses
 - `temperature: 0.3` - Lower temperature for more consistent translations
 - System instruction optimized for manga translation to Vietnamese

-## Batch Processing

-The application supports processing multiple manga images at once:
-- Upload multiple images
-- All images will be processed with the same translation settings
-- For Gemini translation, multiple bubbles are processed in a single API call for efficiency
-- Results are returned as a list of translated images
-- Download all results as a ZIP file

 ## Bubble Detection